tenninx/CallCenterScheduler/README.md

 From the sample output: **OR Other,WA King,WA Other**

 With reference to **{3,3,2}** settings, it means the top 3 groups **G** from the top 3 categories **C** will be displayed as output <u>in alphabetical order</u>.
+However, if more than one group has the same completion time (finishes at the same time), an error message *"ERROR - tie (group)"* will return.

-When both of these values set to 0, only the completion time will return.
+When one of these values set to 0, only the completion time will return.
+This also ignores the tie error mentioned above.
 The selection puts higher priority in groups than categories.
 If the top 3 groups were all from 1 category, then the rest 2 categories would be skipped.

 On the other hand, if **{3,1,N}** was inputted and only 2 groups in the top category, the result will show only 2 group names.